jojo2357/GitHub-Views-Logger/README.md

 ## Required Steps:
 * Install Java 8
 ### Windows:
-* go into ViewsGetter.bat and in the quotes, add a username, and the password (see note at end)
-* run it
+* run `viewsgetter.bat` in the cmd using `viewsgetter`
+* type in your username and password when asked
 * profit
 ### Mac/Linux:
 * make `viewsgetter` executable using `chmod +x viewsgetter`
-* run `viewsgetter` in the terminal (pass in your username and password, ex `./viewsgetter username verygOOdpA22word`)
+* run `viewsgetter` in the terminal using `./viewsgetter`
+* type in your username and password when asked
 * profit

 ### Optional: